-TotalEnergies' network currently counts close to 30 hydrogen refuelling stations (HRS) across Germany, the Netherlands, Belgium and France, and is developing numerous new HRS projects to prepare the market for broader hydrogen for mobility adoption.
+TotalEnergies' owned network currently counts close to 30 hydrogen refueling stations (HRS) across Germany, the Netherlands, Belgium and France; and the Company is developing numerous new HRS projects to prepare the market for broader hydrogen for mobility adoption.

 TotalEnergies opened its first hydrogen station in Germany in 2002.
 Since then, it has teamed up with five other industry partners to create H2 Mobility.
-This joint venture currently operates more than 90 H2 refueling stations in Germany and has the objective to increase this number to 100, close to a quarter of which will be under the TotalEnergies brand.
+This joint venture currently operates more than 90 H2 refueling stations in Germany and has the objective to increase this number to 100 in 2023, close to a quarter of which are (to be) hosted under the TotalEnergies brand.